rule

 Text 2

-This then was His play: that He, as the Supreme Controller that sends forth, protects and devours the universe, indeed was born to defend His own rule [*] as the Unborn Lord among the Yadus [see also 6.3: 19].
+This then was His play: that He, as the Supreme Controller who sends forth, protects and devours the universe, indeed was born to defend His own rule [*] as the Unborn Lord among the Yadus [see also 6.3: 19].
+(Vedabase)

 Text 7

-Taking a yak-hair fan with a jeweled handle from the hand of a maidservant fanned the goddess her Master with it performing worship.
+Taking a yak-hair fan with a jeweled handle from the hand of a maidservant fanned the goddess her Master with it in performing worship.
+(Vedabase)

 Text 8